aleckendall/ngx-timeline-vertical/README.md

 ## <a name="contribute-id"></a>How to Contribute

-Contributions are not currently being accepted.
+Contributions are not currently being accepted (but will be).
 If you enjoy the library, check out my site and follow along with my other [projects](http://demoalpha.com/projects).
+You can also contact me on my [contact page](http://demoalpha.com/contact) if you have any recommendations or just want to chat!
+This is the first Angular library I've ever made so please do not hesitate to reach out to me with any suggestions you have!

 ## <a name="license-id"></a>License